-The table below illustrates how your investment returns could have built up year by year between 1989 and 2020 and shows the damaging effect inflation can have on your wealth.
-It also shows global events that could have deterred investors in any of those given years.
+The table below illustrates how your investment returns could have built up year by year between 1989 and 2021 and shows the damaging effect inflation can have on your wealth.
+It also shows the global events that could have deterred investors in any of those given years.

 Nick Kirrage, a fund manager and author on the Value Perspective investment blog, has written often about the danger fear can play.

 “This data shows that investors who had instead opted to stay in cash would have seen their savings destroyed by inflation during a period when the stock market rallied.
-Quite frankly, there are many other periods of the last century which offer the same conclusion.
-Even the Second World War offered decent stock market returns in the US and UK.
+There are many other periods of the last century which offer the same conclusion.

 “The reality is that there is no ‘perfect’ time to put money into the stock market.
 If you are holding out for one, you are going to remain in cash forever and, over the longer term, you are likely to be materially worse off as a result.”